publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13A/m__us_usc_t42_s1773.md

         (2) __Additional assistance__

-            A school, on the submission of appropriate documentation about the need circumstances in that school and the eligibility of the school for additional assistance, shall be entitled to receive the meal reimbursement rate specified in subsection (b)(2) of this section.
+            A school, on the submission of appropriate documentation about the need circumstances in that school and the eligibility of the school for additional assistance, shall be entitled to receive the meal reimbursement rate specified in subsection (b)(2).

     (e) __Nutritional requirements; service free or at reduced price; compliance assistance__